Detection of a small shift in a broad distribution: Introduction

 The CNGS sample of $15\,223$ neutrinos was produced in extractions that last about 10,500~ns each.
 Two different types of extractions were used leading to probability densities (PD)

-for neutrinos departure times, which are reproduced here in Fig.~\ref{fig_2ppd} within a precision allowed by reading them off from Fig.~11 of \cite{CNGS}.
+for neutrinos departure times, which are reproduced here in Fig.~\ref{fig_2ppd}.
 The PD used in our paper have been discretized in intervals of 1~ns and can be downloaded from the author's website~\cite{BBweb}.

 One can now perform a statistical bootstrap \cite{Efron} analysis by Monte Carlo (MC) generation of departure times with the PD of Fig.~\ref{fig_2ppd}.
 This is already remarked in \cite{CNGS}, where the application remains limited to testing of their maximum likelihood procedure on a sample of 100 MC data sets.
 As the MC generation of departure times can be repeated almost arbitrarily often with distinct random numbers, one can analyze and verify statistical methods that one wants to apply to discover a shift in the data.